julia-pascale/pascale-portfolio/finalproject_part2.md

 ![draft 211 image](/eviction_infographic.png)<br>
 [source](https://joinroost.com/rent-help/renters-rights/the-eviction-process-what-renters-need-to-know/)

 The call to action will be to create a push for a comprehensive eviction diversion program, like [the one that exists in Philadelphia](https://eviction-diversion.phila.gov/#/About), which requires landlords to participate in mediation before evicting their tenants.
-Must find data about eviction outcomes in Philly!
+Must find data about eviction outcomes in Philly! <br>

+#### how many people get evicted?
+Over 16 years, 1 in 17: <br>

+oooooo <br>
+oooooo <br>
+oooo<b>O</b> <br>

+As the figures above show, our current data suggest there was roughly 1 eviction filing for every 17 renter households between 2000 and 2016.
+Approximately 1 in 40 renter households were evicted over this period.
+To put these numbers into perspective, at the peak of the financial crisis in 2010, estimates suggest slightly over one million foreclosures were completed nationally.
+By comparison, we see almost a million evictions against tenants every single year. <br>

 ### moodboard
 ![Mill quote](/LLs_growrich.jpg)